-Setting up your routine furnace maintenance helps keep your heating equipment running up to 30 percent more efficient and helps extend the life of your furnace.
-But things may still malfunction, and when they do, you might feel like you’re always hearing about something else.
+Setting up your routine furnace maintenance helps keep your heating equipment operating up to 30 percent more efficient and helps extend the life of your furnace.
+But things may still go wrong, and when they do, you may feel like you’re always hearing about something else.

 This time it’s your blower, next time it’s your pressure switch.
 Now your find out the flame sensor has to be replaced.